LeifBloomquist/LexiconOfUnfinishedLoops/README.md

 # Support

-Check out my [Bandcamp](https://schemafactor.bandcamp.com/) page and pick up some digital copies!
-I'm also on [Spotify](https://open.spotify.com/artist/5wzWljjWgXBPQ9DhiRUqxp) for your streaming enjoyment.
+* Check out my [Bandcamp](https://schemafactor.bandcamp.com/) page and pick up some digital copies!
+* I'm also on [Spotify](https://open.spotify.com/artist/5wzWljjWgXBPQ9DhiRUqxp) for your streaming enjoyment.
+* If you're old-skool like me, a handful of physical CDs are avalable through the [shop](https://schemafactor.com/shop/)